What’s special at Little Battlers?

 The Early Years Foundation Stage principles are grouped into 4 distinct themes.

 Our children are assessed and their learning developed through the statutory Early Learning Goals.
 These are in 7 areas and provide the basis for planning:-

 Personal, Social and Emotional Development.

 Communication and Language.

 Understanding of the World.

 We provide opportunities for our children to practice and extend their skills in these areas.

 Our Pre-school aims to have regard to the DFEE Code of Practice on Special Education Needs and also to the guidelines supplied to private and voluntary provider of Pre-school education.
 We aim to provide a welcome and appropriate learning opportunity for all the children.
-The needs and progress of children who have educational needs are monitored by our Special Educational Needs Co-ordinator (SENCO) - Mrs Mason who will keep all information and records confidential, only shared with Parents/Carers, Pre-school staff and outside professionals.
+The needs and progress of children who have educational needs are monitored by our Special Educational Needs Co-ordinator (SENCO) - Mrs Mason and Mrs Reynolds who will keep all information and records confidential, only shared with Parents/Carers, Pre-school staff and outside professionals.

 What about outside?